gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 In this walkthrough, you'll write and run your first Gaia Platform application.
 The code that you will write is also available under the /opt/gaia/examples/hello folder of the distribution package.
 If you encounter any errors along the way, you can compare the files that you generated from these instructions against those already provided.

-The example walks you through most aspects of the Gaia Platform system.You'll learn how to:
+The example walks you through most aspects of the Gaia Platform system.
+You'll learn how to:

 - Define a database schema and compile it with the Gaia Catalog Tool (gaiac).
--   Write a few simple rules and translate them using the Gaia Translation Engine (gaiat).
+- Write a few simple Rules and translate them using the Gaia Translation Engine (gaiat).
--   Write, build, and execute a simple application to fire our rules by inserting data into the database.
+- Write, build, and execute a simple application to fire our Rules by inserting data into the database.

-# Prerequisites
+## Prerequisites

 For information about the Gaia Platform prerequisites and installing the SDK, see [Getting Started with the Gaia Platform](../getting-started-with-gaia.md).

 This walkthrough assumes that you are using Clang 10.

-# The Hello application
+## The Hello application

 The goal of the application is to generate greetings for input names.
 To demonstrate the features of the system, the code inserts names into a table, which fires a Rule that generates greetings for those names and inserts them into a second table.
 The insertions into the second table fire a second Rule that prints the greetings to the console.

 For this purpose, there are two tables:

 - A **names** table with a single **name** column, of string type.
 - A **greetings** table with a single **greeting** column, of string type.

-There are also two rules:
+There are also two Rules:

 - A Rule that fires on insertions into the **names** table and that will in turn form and insert a greeting into the **greetings** table.
 - A Rule that fires on insertions into the **greetings** table and prints the greeting values to the console.

-To put all of this together, you'll also write a small application that inserts some names into the **names** table to fire the rules.
+To put all of this together, you'll also write a small application that inserts some names into the **names** table to fire the Rules.

-# Creating a new application folder
+## Creating a new application folder

 Create a new folder in which to store the files for the application.